Utsunomiya Line: Rapid Rabbit

 Since March 2015, Rapid Rabbit services now run from Kōzu on the Tōkaidō Line, through the Ueno–Tokyo Line, to Utsunomiya.
 This service stops at every station on the Tōkaidō Line, and skips some stations on the Utsunomiya Line.
 Rabbit trains were first operated by the Japanese National Railways as an hourly/half-hourly rapid service.
 From October 2004, Rabbit services ran only twice during the morning; on weekends, they replaced the weekday commuter rapid service.
 From March 2021, the commuter rapid service was consolidated into the rapid Rabbit service, which now operate two trains one-way from the Tōkaidō Line (one from Odawara and one from Kōzu) to Utsunomiya in the morning, and between three and five trains each way between Ueno and Utsunomiya in the evening.
+From the start of March 2024 timetable revision, all southbound Rabbit services to Ueno were discontinued, resulting in these services fully becoming one-way operation.
+Following this, evening northbound services were reduced to two trains from Ueno to Utsunomiya.

 Local

 Local trains run four times hourly; one of those terminates at Koganei, while the rest terminate at Utsunomiya.
 During the morning peak, Tokyo-bound trains run at intervals of 4–6 minutes.
 Services are provided by E231/E233 series 10- or 15-car EMUs.
 Most trains continue south to the Tōkaidō Line through the Ueno–Tokyo Line, while some trains terminate at Ueno.